The Empty Mirror

 The Empty Mirror is an experimental dramatic feature-length film using historical images and speculative fiction to study the life and mind of Adolf Hitler.
 The film is a psychological journey that examines the nature of evil and the dark strands of human nature.
 The 1996 film was premiered at the Cannes International Film Festival and was released theatrically by Lions Gate Films.
 The film had its cable premiere on HBO.

 Plot

 The film is a fantastical journey through the looking-glass of history into the darkest recesses of the mind of Adolf Hitler.
-In a dreamlike subterranean environment removed from historical time, Adolf Hitler (Norman Rodway) confronts the demons of his own psyche.
-As he dictates his memoirs, Hitler encounters apparitions of his confidant, Joseph Goebbels (Joel Grey), his enigmatic mistress, Eva Braun (Camilla Soeberg), Hermann Göring (Glenn Shadix), Sigmund Freud (Peter Michael Goetz) and the mysterious Woman in Black (Hope Allen).
+In a dreamlike subterranean environment removed from historical time, Adolf Hitler confronts the demons of his own psyche.
+As he dictates his memoirs, Hitler encounters apparitions of his confidant, Joseph Goebbels, his enigmatic mistress, Eva Braun, Hermann Göring, Sigmund Freud and the mysterious Woman in Black.

 Through haunting images, Hitler's stream-of-consciousness soliloquies and exchanges with his phantom guests, The Empty Mirror presents a frightening primer on genius and psychosis, domination and destruction.
 The action unfolds amidst a streaming flow of archival film footage intercut with images from Leni Riefenstahl's masterpiece of Nazi propaganda, Triumph of the Will, as well as private home movies shot by Eva Braun.